eshack94/python-simple-snake-game/README.md

 This project contains no practical purpose, other than for me to learn about the Pygame library through trial-and-error and personal experimentation.

-This project is not licensed or copywrited, so feel free to re-use this as you wish unless otherwise indicated.

-NOTE: This is incomplete, and has some definite rough edges.
+**NOTE**: This is incomplete, and has some definite rough edges.
 I plan to refine it in my free time when I get around to it.
 This is just a "for-fun" project, and serves no practical purpose.

 ## TODO:
-* Add score counter
+* Add score counter (10 points per "dot" collected?)
 * Reduce snake speed
 * Make the game paused by default, requiring movement key to begin.
 * Increase default canvas dimensions